ldbo/phileas/Readme.md

     accessible with the `iter()` function.
   - The nodes of an iteration tree are `iteration.IterationMethod`, *ie*. they specify in which order their children should be iterated over.
-The default iteration node is `iteration.CartesianProduct`, which can be made `lazy`.
+The default iteration node is `iteration.CartesianProduct`, which can be made `lazy` or use a `snake` search, which allows to speed up the experiment.
 The `iteration.Union` iteration method is also supported.
   - An iteration tree can have a default value, accessible with `iteration.IterationTree.default()`, which can be used to represent a safe value for example.